gobblegoob/CSRCreator/README.md

 - [x] Use Excel checklist to import host list
 - [ ] Include a script for automatically signing CSR's from AD based Certificate Authority
 - [ ] Allow a user to set their own source spreadsheet
+- [ ] Allow for the addition of SAN fields and other attributes in CSR
+- [ ] GUI

 See the [open issues](https://github.com/gobblegoob/CSRCreator/issues) for a full list of proposed features (and known issues).